hwayne/learntla-v2/docs/core/nondeterminism.rst

     sum := sum + roll;
   end with;

 Inside this block, ``roll`` can be any one of those six values.
 The model checker will try *all six*, effectively creating six new behaviors from that single statement.
-The ``with`` set can also be a variable.
-If the set is empty, then the ``with`` blocks.
-This can lead to deadlocks, too.

 .. tip:: You can combine deterministic and nondeterminsitic assignments in a single ``with`` statement.
 The following is valid: